kubernetes/enhancements/keps/sig-cli/859-kubectl-headers/README.md

 * **How can this feature be enabled / disabled in a live cluster?**

-  This feature is enabled by default in kubectl, and it be turned off by setting the KUBECTL_COMMAND_HEADERS environment variable to false.
+  This feature is enabled by default in kubectl, and it can be turned off by setting the KUBECTL_COMMAND_HEADERS environment variable to false.